Table of Contents:

 Can you believe that God did draw a line in the sand but Hitler made a conscious decision to proceed with his plans?

-The programme factually showed personal situations and world events leading up to the second world war and it made no inference to God’s involvement.
+The programme factually showed personal situations and world events leading up to the Second World War and it made no inference to God’s involvement.

-This is how Adolf Hitler’s warning happened:
+2. How Adolf Hitler’s warning from God happened:

 He was trying to weigh up all the possible outcomes if he gave the order to attack Poland – how would Britain, France and Russia react?

-He and his group of friends were on the large open air terrace when a menacing cloud formation began to approach them.
+He and his group of friends were on the large open-air terrace when a menacing cloud formation began to approach them.

 Tension within the group began to escalate and they became fearful.

-When the unnatural cloud was at it’s closest, a Hungarian lady within the group suddenly proclaimed:
+When the unnatural cloud was at its closest, a Hungarian lady within the group suddenly proclaimed:

 Adolf, this augers a warning.
 There will be blood.
 Blood, blood, blood and more blood.
 There will be terrible destruction and suffering!”

-‘The Nazis: A Warning from History’ a 1997 BBC documentary [i]
+‘The Nazis: A Warning from History’ a 1997 BBC documentary

 Adolf Hitler looked shocked and said:

-“If that’s the way its got to be, then so be it.”
+If that’s the way it’s got to be, then so be it.”

-‘The Nazis: A Warning from History’ a 1997 BBC documentary [i]
+‘The Nazis: A Warning from History’ a 1997 BBC documentary

 Then he left rapidly to his room very shaken up.